mattmccray/ShortStack/ReadMe.md

 * DB Abstraction Layer (over PDO)
 * Models with `hasMany`/`belongsTo` relationships
-* Documents (or schema-less models, loosely based on [friendfeed][] design) can mix and match with Models
+* Documents (or schema-less models, loosely based on the [friendfeed][] design) can mix and match with Models
 * Controllers/Actions (hybrid)
+* View Caching
 * Templates
-* Caching (coming soon)

   [friendfeed]: http://bret.appspot.com/entry/how-friendfeed-uses-mysql

-## Document Store
+## Documents

-Still very early, but here are some usage examples...

-Define the doctype (classname) and any indexes for querying/ordering by:
+To create a Document, just create a class that extends `Document` and define any fields (to index) that you want to query or sort by.

+Example:

     class Post extends Document {
       protected $indexes = array(